 We’ve all been there.
-That moment when you come to a 4-way stop and aren’t sure who get’s to move first.
-It can be a frustrating experience but more importantly, it can be hazardous.
+That moment when you come to a 4-way stop and aren’t sure who has the right of way.
+It can be a frustrating experience, but more importantly, it can be hazardous.

 Follow these 4 rules to a 4-way stop to keep traffic flowing smoothly and safely.

-This applies to the road too.
-If there is no traffic light but rather a 4-way stop, the first car to arrive at the intersection receives the right of way.
+At a 4-way stop, the first car to arrive at the intersection receives the right of way.
 It doesn’t matter where the vehicle is located or what direction it is traveling, this rule will always apply when someone has clearly arrived at the stop sign first.
-However, still be wary of aggressive or distracted drivers that may dismiss this rule.
+However, be wary of aggressive or distracted drivers that may dismiss this rule.

-When two vehicles arrive at a 4-way stop at the same time, and are located side-by-side, the vehicle furthest to the right has the right of way.
+When two vehicles arrive at a 4-way stop at the same time side-by-side, the vehicle furthest to the right has the right of way.
 If three vehicles arrive at the same time, the car furthest left should continue to yield until both of the other cars to the right of them have passed.

 When two vehicles arrive at a 4-way stop at the same time, and they are located head-to-head and one of the vehicles intends to turn right and the other intends to turn left, the vehicle turning right has right of way.
 Move forward slowly before entering the intersection to indicate to other drivers you are making the turn.
 The driver turning left should wait until the other car has fully passed.